Santa Maria Assunta

 The side altars have mostly 16th and 17th century paintings.
 These include

-Our Lady of Graces with saints, by Andrea del Sarto, and the Madonna
+Our Lady of Graces with Saints, by Andrea del Sarto, and the Virgin

 finished by Giovanni Antonio Sogliani.
 The Disputa del Sacramento by

-Francesco Vanni, and the Cross with saints by Genoan Giovanni Battista
+Francesco Vanni, and the Crucifixion with Saints by Genoan Giovanni Battista

 Paggi.
-Locally venerated is the 13th-century Madonna and Child, also
+Locally venerated is the 13th-century Virgin and Child, attributed to Berlinghiero

 Berlinghieri of Volterra.

 Although a Latin cross in plan it was originally a Greek cross.
 The elliptical dome over the crossing came even later.
 The dome painting

 depicts the Virgin in Glory with Saints by Pisan artists Orazio and

 Girolamo Riminaldi from the early 17th century and was painted using